Cubercoding/hjoMusic/README.md

 # hjoMusic

-Work in progress.
+~~work in progress.~~
-Powershell module with functions (cmdlets) to get info from online music providers.
+Small Powershell module with some functions (cmdlets) to get info from online music providers (Deezer).
+No longer maintained.